mawenlong2016/CAFU/tutorial/User_manual.md

 - **Analyze Heterogeneous**

-  This function examines the stability of each transcript using its expression values in all samples and Gini index (coefficient) according to (O'Hagan *et al*., 2017).
+  This function examines the stability of each transcript using its expression values in all samples by the Gini index (coefficient) according to (O'Hagan *et al*., 2017).

   To run this function, the only required input is the ```Transcript expression abundance matrix```, which is a tab seperated expression abundance matrix with the rows as transcripts and the columns as samples.
 Here, we still use the sample data ```assembled_transcript_expression``` in the folder ```/your directory/CAFU/test_data/others/``` to show its usage (see figure below).